silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-sys-admin.md

 You can create single user using the above file as well.

-**FIXME**: The above description of buseradd needds to be updated to match the changes in the script.
+**FIXME**: The above description of buseradd needs to be updated to match the changes in the script.

 ** Limiting Hardisk Usage with *quota* ** (Not yet immplemented)